microconfig/microconfig/README.md

     payments.system.retries=3
     consistency.validateConsistencyIntervalInMs=420000 # difficult to read. how long in min ?
 ```
-Some problems still here, but we removed duplication and made it easy to understand service's dependencies.
+Some problems still here, but we removed duplication and made it easy to understand the service's dependencies.

 You can override any properties from your dependencies.
 Let's override order's connection pool size.